 Profanity/Crude Language Content

-George hides in the bathroom with magazines meant for preteen girls.
+Melissa hides in the bathroom with magazines meant for preteen girls.
 Her brother comments that she must be in there with a dirty magazine.
 She’s grossed out by the idea.